-During the second quarter of 2023, the drilling continued and a total of 18 diamond holes were drilled in Monte Leon prospect, for a total of 2,736.07 meters and 2,655 samples were taken aimed to define new sulfides mineral resource, plus a total of 497.63 line kilometers of ground magnetic were surveyed in Monte Leon Oeste.
+During 2023, a total of 34 diamond holes were drilled in Monte Leon for a total of 5,500.67 meters and 5,310 samples were taken as part of the agreement in 2022 aimed to define new sulfide mineral resource, plus a total of 497.63 line kilometers of ground magnetic were surveyed in Monte Leon Oeste.
+Results from this drilling were disclosed in a Company press release on July 13, 2023.